Skip to content

 Preparing Scrap Metal for Recycling

-Once you have sorted the different types of scrap metal, it’s crucial to prepare them properly for recycling.
+Once you have sorted the different types of non-ferrious metal scrap, it’s crucial to prepare them properly for recycling.
 Follow these steps:

 Remove Non-Metal Components: Separate any non-metal parts like plastic, rubber, or wood from the metal pieces.